opentok/accelerator-core-android/README.md

 ### Using the repository

 1. Clone the [accelerator core android repository](https://github.com/opentok/accelerator-core-android).
-1. Start Android Studio and create a new project.
+1. Start Android Studio and create a project.
-1. From the new project, right-click the app name and select New > Module > Import Gradle Project.
+1. From the project, right-click the app name and select > Module > Import Gradle Project.
 1. Navigate to the directory in which you cloned **OpenTok Accelerator Core Android**, select **accelerator-core**, and click **Finish**.
 1. Open the **build.gradle** file for the app and ensure the following lines have been added to the `dependencies` section: